CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### Treasure

 In terms of valuable contents, the majority of the items here are of modest worth.
-However, among them, you discover thirty beaver pelts, each worth 2 gold pieces.
+However, among them, you discover thirty beaver pelts, each worth 2 bronze coins.
 These pelts were recently plundered from a convoy traveling along the Trident Trail just a few days ago.

 ### 8. Crevasse